physiozoo/mhrv/README.md

 # mhrv

 Matlab toolbox for calculating Heart-Rate Variability (HRV) metrics on ECG signals.
-Supports working with the [PhysioNet](https://physionet.org/) data format.
+Supports working with the [PhysioNet](https://physionet.org/) [1] data format.

 ## Features

-* WFDB wrappers and helpers: A small subset of the WFDB tools are wrapped with matlab functions.
+* WFDB wrappers and helpers: A small subset of the PhysioNet WFDB tools are wrapped with matlab functions, to allow using them directly from matlab.
     * `gqrs` - A QRS detection algorithm.
     * `rdsamp` - For reading PhysioNet signal data into matlab.
     * `rdann` - For reading PhysioNet annotation data into matlab.